-Note: The SSID of any wireless access adapters must match the SSID you configure in the 108 Mbps Wireless Media Router WGT634U.
-If they do not match, you will not get a wireless connection to the WGT634U.
+Note: The SSID is case sensitive; NETGEAR is not the same as nETgear.
+Also, the SSID of any wireless access adapters must match the SSID you configure in the MR814 v3 Cable/DSL Wireless Router.
+If they do not match, you will not get a wireless connection to the MR814 v3.

 - 4. Set the Region.
 Select the region in which the wireless interface will operate. - 5.
-Select the Mode.
-The default is g and b.
-If your network cards are only capable of connecting in 802.11b mode, you can change this value to b only.
-802.11g wireless stations can still be used if they can operate in 802.11b mode. - 6.
 Set the Channel.
 The default channel is 11.

 This field determines which operating frequency will be used.
 It should not be necessary to change the wireless channel unless you notice interference problems with another nearby wireless router or access point.
-Select a channel that is not being used by any other wireless networks within several hundred feet of your router.
-For more information on the wireless channel frequencies please refer to "Wireless Channels" on page D-7.
+Select a channel that is not being used by any other wireless networks within several hundred feet of your firewall and at least 5 channel positions from the others in use.
+For more information on the wireless channel frequencies please refer to "Wireless Channels" on page D-2.

-- 7. For initial configuration and testing, leave the Security Options set to "Disable."
-Also leave the Wireless Card Access List set to "Everyone" on the Advanced Wireless Settings screen. - 8.
+- 6. For initial configuration and test, leave the Wireless Card Access List set to "Everyone" and the Encryption Strength set to "Disabled." - 7.
 Click Apply to save your changes.

-Note: If you are configuring the router from a wireless computer and you change the router's SSID, channel, or security settings, you will lose your wireless connection when you click Apply.
-You must then change the wireless settings of your computer to match the router's new settings.
+Note: If you are configuring the firewall from a wireless computer and you change the firewall's SSID, channel, or security settings, you will lose your wireless connection when you click on Apply.
+You must then change the wireless settings of your computer to match the firewall's new settings.

-9. Configure and test your computers for wireless connectivity.
+8. Configure and test your computers for wireless connectivity.

-Program the wireless adapter of your computers to have the same SSID that you configured in the router.
-Check that they have a wireless link and are able to obtain an IP address by DHCP from the router.
+Program the wireless adapter of your computers to have the same SSID and channel that you configured in the router.
+Check that they have a wireless link and are able to obtain an IP address by DHCP from the firewall.